fireundubh/playwithfire/mods/auto-loot/faqs.md

 A filter is, fundamentally, an instance of a script that:

 * uses a formlist to find all references to items in the loaded area;
-* iterates through the resulting `ObjectReference` array;
-* pares down that array using specific conditions and produces a new `ObjectReference` array;
-* iterates through the stripped down `ObjectReference` array; and
+* iterates through the resulting `ObjectReference` array; and
-* executes a loot action on each item in that array.
+* executes loot actions on each array item that matches specific conditions.

 ## What is filter customization?